Medical and Health Services Manager – Health Administrator

 Purdue Global offers a bachelor’s of science in healthcare administration that may be completed entirely online.
 Students will gain a solid foundation in the core disciplines of the field and the means to apply them through on-the-job experience in a relevant internship.

-Courses cover topics such as healthcare policy and economics; operational analysis and quality improvement; IT and systems for healthcare; and strategic planning and organizational development for healthcare.
+Courses cover healthcare policy and economics, operational analysis and quality improvement, IT and systems for healthcare, and strategic planning and organizational development for healthcare.
 Students may also pursue an accelerated bachelor’s to master’s option.
 The baseline degree program consists of 180 credits.

 • Location: Fort Lauderdale, FL